ct101apcs/ComNet-Sponge/writeups/assn0.md

 Assignment 0 Writeup
 =============

-My name: [your name here]
+My name: NGUYEN Phan Cao Tri

-My POVIS ID: [your povis id here]
+My POVIS ID: npctri22sgn

-My student ID (numeric): [your student id here]
+My student ID (numeric): 49005169

-This assignment took me about [n] hours to do (including the time on studying, designing, and writing the code).
+This assignment took me about 2 hours to do (including the time on studying, designing, and writing the code).

-My secret code from section 2.1 was: [code here]
+My secret code from section 2.1 was: 98676c86bd

 - Optional: I had unexpected difficulty with: [describe]